Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

-On Saturday, Nolan Jones (.686 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 8:10 PM ET.
+On Sunday, Nolan Jones (.611 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 3:10 PM ET.

-In his previous game, he reached base in all four of his plate appearances (3-for-3 with a triple, a home run and three RBI) against the Blue Jays.

 Nolan Jones Game Info & Props vs. the Blue Jays